Bayes-Optimal Fair Classification with Multiple Sensitive Features: Bayes-Optimal Fair Classifiers

-Lemma \ref{lem:Lagrangian_formlation} shows that Bayes-optimal fair randomized classifiers can be derived by solving an unconstrained optimization problem with a fairness regularizer incorporated into the objective.
+Lemma \ref{lem:Lagrangian_formlation} shows that Bayes-optimal fair classifiers can be derived by solving an unconstrained optimization problem with a fairness regularizer incorporated into the objective.
 The trade-off parameter vector $\bs{\lambda}$ controls the balance between cost-sensitive risk (efficiency) and fairness.
-In fact, each of its component $\lambda_{m} \in \mathbbm{R}$ corresponds to the difference in Lagrange multipliers for the two bounds associated with group $m$, and it can take negative values.

-With these foundations in place, we now present the form of Bayes-optimal fair classifiers for the MD and MR measures.
+In fact, each of its component $\lambda_{m} \in \mathds{R}$ corresponds to the difference in Lagrange multipliers for the two bounds associated with group $m$, and it can take negative values.
+With these foundations in place, we now present the form of Bayes-optimal fair classifiers for MD and MR measures.